 Balloon sinuplasty is a recent breakthrough in endoscopic sinus surgery.
 It is a safe, effective, and less invasive surgical technique to treat chronic sinusitis and sinus pain symptoms, with fast recovery time for patients.
-The goals of balloon sinuplasty are to reduce the number and severity of sinus infections and improve the symptoms of sinusitis, including:
+The goals of our Los Angeles balloon sinuplasty are to reduce the number and severity of sinus infections and improve the symptoms of sinusitis, including:

 - Pain and tenderness of the sinuses

 - Facial pain

 - Thick yellow or green nasal discharge

 - Ear aches

 - Post-nasal drip

 A balloon catheter is inserted into the inflamed sinus.